d-t-n/statistical-machine-learning/README.md

 # Statistical Machine Learning
  Investigation of data mining and statistical pattern recognition that support artificial intelligence.
-Main topics covered include supervised learning; unsupervised learning; and deep learning, including major components of machine learning and the data analytics that enable it
+Main topics covered include supervised learning; unsupervised learning; and deep learning, including major components of machine learning and the data analytics that enable it.

  ## 1. Distinguish between supervised learning and unsupervised learning